2020 Missouri State Bears football team: At No. 11 Central Arkansas

-#11 Central Arkansas
+No. 11 Central Arkansas

 The Bears and Bears met for the second time in the Fall for Missouri State's Homecoming game.
 This would also be the last game that Missouri State played in the Fall and their last non-conference game.
 Like the first game, it was a low scoring contest through the first quarter.
 UCA struck first on a 47-yard field goal from Hayden Ray.
 This came on the heels of interception from MSU QB Jaden Johnson.
 Missouri State started the second half strong; scoring 14 straight points on rushing touchdowns by Kevon Latulas for 63 yards and Keshun Parker for one yard.
 UCA would answer with 14 straight points of their own.
-Deandre Lamont scored on a 36 yard pick six, and Mitch Perkinson scored on a 10 yard receiving touchdown.
+Deandre Lamont scored on a 36-yard pick six, and Mitch Perkinson scored on a 10-yard receiving touchdown.
 Missouri State added 10 more points before the half.
 Jeremiah Wilson was the third MSU running back to hit paydirt when he scored from nine yards out.
 Jose Pizano kicked a 30-yard field goal as time expired to put Missouri State up 24–17 at the half.
 UCA scored 16 unanswered points in the third quarter on three field goals from Hayden Ray and Breylin Smith's second touchdown pass of the game.
 Backup QB Jake Van Dyne threw two interceptions to stunt the offense for MSU.
 Missouri State would finish the fall winless at 0–3.
 Missouri State continued to turn the ball over with two fumbles lost and 4 interceptions.